BjBodner/old-portfolio/Machine_Learning_and_Optimization_Projects/ATM_Algorithm/Readme.md

 To try it out, download the files and see example code snippit titled "Example_Of_Calling_Adaptive_To_Mode_Optimizer.py" to see how to use this optimization algorithm.

-As of June 2019, the algorithm is still in stages of addaptation to the deep learning frameworks, PyTorch and Tensorflow.
+As of June 2019, the algorithm is still in stages of adaptation to the deep learning frameworks, PyTorch and Tensorflow.
+We will release new versions throughout the year.

 ## Abstract: